-Gain 1,800 hours placement in a vets’ practice while learning practical skills at The College of West Anglia and scientific theory at Anglia Ruskin University, Cambridge.
-This three year foundation degree offers lots of hands-on contact with animals so you can learn to provide treatment and preventative care needed to become a registered veterinary nurse with the Royal College of Veterinary Surgeons (RCVS)
+Gain 1,800 hours placement in a vets’ practice while learning practical skills at University Centre West Anglia.
+This three-year foundation degree offers lots of hands-on contact with animals so you can learn to provide the treatment and preventative care needed to become a registered veterinary nurse with the Royal College of Veterinary Surgeons (RCVS).